amaan-igs/webdocs/docs/work-xp.md

 ## Inotech Global Solutions

->**Startup Founder and Managing Director**
+>**Startup Founder and Technical Director**
 >*May 2024 - Present*

-- Expanded the team from 2 to 10 employees within 6 months, managing all key operations with a focus on efficiency and structure.
+- Led technical strategy and execution for delivering tailored IT solutions, including ERPNext and Frappe CRM, customized to client business needs and optimized for scalability.
-- Consistently delivered 15+ projects on time and within a 5% budget variance, maintaining high service standards and achieving a 95% client satisfaction rate.
+- Managed 10+ feature-driven projects, achieving consistent client satisfaction (95% positive feedback) and maintaining a cost variance of only 2%-3% across all implementations.
-- Introduced cloud technologies to streamline workflows, improving overall operational efficiency by 30%.
+- Implemented ERPNext, Frappe CRM, and AWS cloud migrations, optimizing business operations and improving operational efficiency by 30% across various client environments.
-- Developed and maintained strong client relationships, resulting in an 85% client retention rate and steady business growth.
+- Led a team of 10 developers using Agile and feature-driven development, resulting in a 20% improvement in code delivery speed and a 15% increase in project quality metrics.

 ## Createch Global Solutions